jessamynsmith/twitterbot/README.rst

 **Quick Start**

 By default, settings are populated from environment variables.
-The authentication variables are required and can be obtains from your Twitter_ account.
+The authentication variables are required and can be `obtained from your Twitter account`_.

 - TWITTER\_CONSUMER\_KEY
 - TWITTER\_CONSUMER\_SECRET
 - TWITTER\_OAUTH\_SECRET
 - TWITTER\_OAUTH\_TOKEN

 You can optionally set the following environment variables:

 - TWITTER_MESSAGE_PROVIDER
    Provides messages to be posted.
 Defaults to 'messages.HelloWorldMessageProvider', a simple provider that always returns "Hello World!"
 - TWITTER_SINCE_ID_FILENAME
    File in which to store last retrieved since_id.
 Defaults to './.since_id.txt' You may want to add this to your .gitignore file.
 You may set the value in the file to start handling mentions at a particular message id.

 **Customization**